aditiBansal-7/docker-volume-persistence-/README.md

 sh
 Copy
 Edit
-docker exec -it alpine_with_bind_mount sh -c "echo 'Hello, Tarak!' > /data/testfile.txt" 🔍 What Happened?
+docker exec -it alpine_with_bind_mount sh -c "echo 'Hello, Aditi!' > /data/testfile.txt" 🔍 What Happened?
 The command executed a shell inside the running container.
-It created a file testfile.txt inside /data and wrote "Hello, Tarak!" into it.
+It created a file testfile.txt inside /data and wrote "Hello, Aditi!" into it.
 Since /data is a bind-mounted directory, the file was actually stored in C:\Users\asus\docker_data on the host system.
 ✅ Step 3: Verifying the File Exists
 To check the contents of the file inside the container: